imixs/imixs-saga/README.md

 	  links:
 	    - postgres:postgres

 Take care about the link to the postgres container.
-The host 'postgres' name need to be used in the standalone.xml configuration file in wildfly to access the postgres server.
+The host name 'postgres' is needed to be used in the standalone.xml configuration file in wildfly to access the postgres server for the database pool configuration.

-Run

-	docker-compose up

-## 2. Running and stopping a container

-The container includes a start script which allows to start Wildfly with an admin password to grant access to the web admin console.
-You can start an instance of wildfly with the Docker run command:

-    docker run --name="imixs-microservice" -d -p 8080:8080 -p 9990:9990 -e WILDFLY_PASS="admin_password" imixs/imixs-microservice

-For further details see the [imixs/wildfly docker image](https://hub.docker.com/r/imixs/wildfly/).

-## 3. Development

-During development the imixs/imixs-archive docker container can be used with mounting an external deployments/ folder:

-	docker run --name="imixs-archive" -d -p 8080:8080 -p 9990:9990 \
-         -e WILDFLY_PASS="admin_password" \
-         -v ~/git/imixs-microservice/deployments:/opt/wildfly/standalone/deployments/:rw \
-         imixs/imixs-microservice

-Logfiles can be monitored with

-	docker logs -f imixs-microservice